unr-lib-digservices/aspace-pui-fall21/README.md

-# UNR Libraries ArchivesSpace Public User Interface
+# University of Nevada, Reno Libraries ArchivesSpace Public User Interface

-The UNR Libraries ArchivesSpace PUI customization files and documentation can be found in this repo.
+The Libraries ArchivesSpace PUI customization files and documentation can be found in this repo.

 ## Version
-These configurations are made to [ArchivesSpace version 2.5.2](https://github.com/archivesspace/archivesspace/releases/tag/v2.5.2), though a version of the plugin is also running on 2.7.1.
+These configurations are made to [ArchivesSpace version 2.5.2](https://github.com/archivesspace/archivesspace/releases/tag/v2.5.2), though a version of the plugin is also running on 3.0.1.

+The original code was forked from customizations made by George Washington University Libraries.

+## Goals
+The goal of these customizations are as follows:
+1. Enhance the accessibility of the platform
+2. Ensure proper branding of the platform, including approved colors and logos

 ## Customizations for this PUI are achieved by two types of edits:
 1. Configurations to the core code configuration file config.rb, found at /path/to/aspace/config/config.rb.
 These configurations are described below.